ajs17/memills/content/people/mills-edward-hallock-1819-family/scratch.md

 postmaster 16 Dec 1850 until 26 Oct 1853

+Description
+Notes: Index to Wills, 1787-1866; Wills, 1787-1863; Letters and Guardianship, 1787-1866

+Source Information
+Ancestry.com.
+New York, U.S., Wills and Probate Records, 1659-1999 [database on-line].
+Lehi, UT, USA: Ancestry.com Operations, Inc., 2015.
+Original data:New York County, District and Probate Courts.

+Source Description
+These probates from the state of New York, 1659-1999, can bequeath a wealth of personal details on the decedent and other family members.

+will index
+    pg50, 259*, 272, 291, 300

+(actual) 124: 156, 159, 164, 172, 174, 175, 239, 244

+(james r robinson, 133)

 Richmond County
 (est. November 1, 1683, original county)
 Nineteenth Century Post Offices